 6.)
 Sports leggings

-I get most of mine from H&M as they’re fashionable and affordable.
-I like these ones.
+I get most of mine from H&M, as well as sports bras, as they’re fashionable and affordable.
+I like these ones!

 7.)
 Gym bag

 Ideally you’ll want somewhere to store all your clothes, accessories, toiletries etc, especially if you normally head to the gym on your way to work.
 This gym backpack from H&M is high on my wishlist!